 Promotional materials and downloads

-Posters, logos, gifs, coloring pages are all available in the liguide: A Librarian’s Guide to JSTOR.
-You can also request printed materials from JSTOR.
+Posters, logos, gifs, colouring pages are all available in the libguide: A JSTOR success guide for librarians.
+You can also request printed materials from JSTOR

 Are the journals current?